1. Prebiotics and Probiotics

 4. Buy Non-GMO Products

 There are many reasons to avoid genetically modified food.
-But in terms of your personal health, it’s best to avoid them because there has yet to be a consensus on what their effects are.
-Some studies show that GMOs may have the potential to lower the effectiveness of antibiotics in humans, which could create widespread antibiotic resistance.
-Other studies suggest that consuming GMOs may create potential alterations in the human genome, allergenicity of introduced genes, and high toxic production in plants and animals that may lead to long-term health effects.
+In terms of your personal health, it’s best to avoid them because we do not yet understand all the effects genetically modified foods may have on our bodies.
+Studies suggest that consuming GMOs may create potential alterations in the human genome.
+People may also experience allergies to introduced genes, which may lead to long-term health effects.
 In other words, just avoid them altogether.